jiayuchann/Mastermind-Game/README.md

 # Mastermind-Game

 Mastermind is a code-breaking game [created in 1970 by Mordecai Meirowitz](https://en.wikipedia.org/wiki/Mastermind_(board_game)).
-For the final project you will recreate this game using the MSP430, a potentiometer, RGB LED, onboard button and 7-segment display.
+Recreate this game using the MSP430, a potentiometer, RGB LED, onboard button and 7-segment display.

 ## Example Output